 #1 – City tour

 The best way to learn about Saint Petersburg’s history would be by joining some of the tours organised there.
 There are so many options to choose from.
-You can explore it on segway, with a private guide or on a night walking tour.
-It has such an interesting history I would definitely recommend you to learn more about on one of these tours.
+You can explore it on segway or with a private guide.
+It has such an interesting history I would definitely recommend you to learn more about it on one of these tours.

 #2 – Peter and Paul Fortress